alan-turing-institute/ARC-Dataset-Similarity/data/README.md

     ...
     zigzag: 344

-## ImageNet

-[ImageNet ILSVRC](https://image-net.org/) is a large-scale image classification benchmark containing ~1.2 M training images across 1,000 synset categories.

-### Downloading

-ImageNet requires a free account at [https://image-net.org/](https://image-net.org/).
-Once registered:

-1. Download the ILSVRC 2012 training set (`ILSVRC2012_img_train.tar`, ~138 GB) and validation set (`ILSVRC2012_img_val.tar`, ~6.3 GB) from the [ImageNet download page](https://image-net.org/download-images).
-2. Extract and organise them like so

-### Directory layout

-    data/
-        ImageNet/
-            train/
-                n01440764/
-                    *.JPEG
-                ...
-            val/
-                n01440764/
-                    *.JPEG
-                ...

-Each class sub-directory is named by its WordNet synset ID (e.g. `n01440764`).
-The `data/metadata/imagenet_class_mapping.yaml` file maps each synset ID to its class number and human-readable name:

-    n01440764:
-      class_number: 1
-      name: tench
-    n01443537:
-      class_number: 2
-      name: goldfish
-    ...

-When constructing an `ImageNetDataset`, you can optionally pass a `target_classes` list to restrict loading to a subset of classes.
-Each entry can be either a synset ID (e.g. `"n01440764"`) or a human-readable name (e.g. `"tench"`):

-    target_classes:
-      - n01440764
-      - tench
-      - n01484850

 ## COCO

 [COCO](https://cocodataset.org/) (Common Objects in Context) is a large-scale object detection, segmentation, and captioning benchmark.
 The 2017 release contains ~123 K labelled images (118 K train / 5 K val) spanning 80 object categories, plus a ~41 K-image unlabelled test set.